Ad-Growth/ad-sdk-docs/docs/api/unity/banner/index.md

 ### `IsLoaded()`

-Return a boolean that indicates if the ad is loaded or not.
+Return a boolean indicating whether the ad is loaded.

 **Return:** boolean.

 ### `IsFailed()`

-Return a boolean that indicates if the failed to load an ad.
+Return a boolean indicating whether the ad failed to load.

 **Return:** boolean.